Austin Business District Magazine!

 Although the state saw its share of shocks early in the decade that stalled the US economy at the turn of the New Millennium, Texas has paced the national economic recovery.
 Most of the nation’s vibrant industries, including finance, transportation, manufacturing (the Rio Grande Valley), technology and energy, are well represented in Texas.
 At the same time, the state’s population is expanding more rapidly than most, as the outsized cohort that is retiring migrates from the North and Northeast.

 “Given those factors, Texas should fare well in 2008 amid recession worries for the US,” Glassman said.
 “Growth in the Lone Star State has slowed, yet the transition from recovery to balanced growth is going well, compared with elsewhere.
 Here the real estate markets did not see the excesses that now are haunting other states, particularly in the west.”
 An arrangement with the chamber of commerce of Baltimore (our sister city) enabled the smooth integration of Maryland businesses, including several manufacturers with facilities both in Baltimore and now in Austin.
-Among the first to both benefit and contribute to this effort were the Beau Eats distributor of organic foods, and Von Paris, a Baltimore mover that also helped with the shipment of equipment and products from the east coast to Texas.
+Among the first to both benefit and contribute to this effort were the Beau Eats distributor of organic foods, and Von Paris, a Baltimore family owned mover that also helped with the shipment of equipment and products from the east coast to Texas.
 These symbiotic relationships have promoted both growth and good will between these 2 states.

 Technically the national economy does not seem to be in a recession – it is still growing – but it is very slow, and slow enough to weaken the job market and boost unemployment.
 The sectors dragging the national economy down, especially depressed home building – are the result of earlier surges in real estate values beyond the reach of many.
 Those regions, which include a large swath of California, Las Vegas, Phoenix, Southern Florida and parts of the Northeast, have seen the pace of new home building fall sharply.